Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Marty nodded to him, and was left alone with her thoughts again, for nowhere near long enough.
 She was interrupted by Yeego.

 Something about the Gaoian landlord said “slimeball” to her, but right now being picky was probably a good way to get dead.
-His Clanless had certainly made all the difference in turning their farm into something that looked like a springboard for real military action in the area...But his *mannerisms* grated at her---the way he groomed his whiskers as he approached, the too-straight, over-upright posture that spoke of a sense of tremendous self-importance.
+His Clanless had certainly made all the difference in turning their farm into something that looked like a springboard for real military action in the area...But his *mannerisms* grated at her - the way he groomed his whiskers as he approached, the too-straight, over-upright posture that spoke of a sense of tremendous self-importance.
 His quick, calculating, darting glance that took in everything around him and paid whatever was actually in front of him only the bare minimum of attention.

 He was everything a Whitecrest or Stoneback wasn’t.